Scraping ETF KPIs with AWS Lambda, AWS Fargate, and Alpha Vantage & Yahoo Finance APIs

 (String): The CPU architecture of the task.
 Default isX86_64

 .
-Important: Ensure this is compatible with the architecture for which the Docker image is built.OperatingSystemFamily
+Important: Ensure this is compatible with the architecture for which the Docker image is built if multi-platform builds are not used.OperatingSystemFamily

 (String): The operating system family of the task.
 Default isLINUX